 As directed by the DEPARTMENT, the CONSULTANT will conduct the following design services and submittals.
 Refer to the Roadway and Bridge Standard Design Scope of Services.

 4.14.6 Location Hydraulics Report

-The CONSULTANT will prepare a Location Hydraulics Report for the Project in accordance with the PD&E Manual.
+The CONSULTANT will prepare a Location Hydraulics Report for the project in accordance with Part 2, Chapter 13 of the PD&E Manual.